kushshukla24/kushshukla24.github.io/content/blog/legal/ch1-will.md

 Fate has a curious way of reminding one of their roots.
 It was an ordinary morning on the **10th of April 2018** when I received a call from my father.
 He informed me that a few people had broken into our home in Kanpur and attempted to take possession forcefully.
 They loaded our belongings and household goods onto trucks in broad daylight, perpetrating a robbery with the support of some individuals in our locality inclined towards crime.
 These individuals received assistance from relatives on my father's side, who aided them in breaking into the house and attempting a fraudulent property sale in which they had no stake.
 They believed they could execute this plan since my father had not completed the mutation of the property to his name, and the ownership in the government records still displayed his grandfather’s name.
 The incident shook me to the core, making me realize that I could no longer remain oblivious to the property disputes that had long haunted my family.
 This drove me to initiate conversations, seek legal understanding, consult experts, and take actions towards resolution.
 It was during this time that I came to learn about **the will**, a document of immense importance in our ongoing property dispute, which my father had in his possession.

 ## Background Story and the Case
 My father, along with his family, came to this property when it was a plain plot with no construction on it.
-This plot was allotted to his grandfather in 1949 by the KDA, and his name was on the ownership records.
+This plot was allotted to his grandfather in 1949 by the Kanpur Development Authority (KDA), and his name was on the ownership records.
 Since he was the only working person in his family, he constructed a small kutcha house with his own money and later built a pakka house after marriage.
 He also possessed a will dated **June 15, 1958**.
-This will was drafted by my great-grandfather with the help of an advocate and bears his signature, along with the signatures of two witnesses and the advocate, along with the advocate's stamp.
+This will was composed by my great-grandfather with the assistance of a legal advocate.
+It bears his signature, alongside the signatures of two witnesses and the advocate, as well as the advocate's stamp.
 In 1997, my father got this will through one of the two witnesses to the will who was his uncle and nephew to his grandfather.
 Since, this plot was his only possession, he named it to my father who was the first male child of the family.
 In the Will, he explicitly mentioned his family structure and reasons why he wanted to give his possessions to his first grandson.
-Since, he died after around a month of creating the Will, the Will stayed unregistered.
+Since, he died after **6 days** of creating the Will on **June 21, 1958**, the Will stayed unregistered.

 With the will in his possession, my father initiated the process of mutating the property's ownership based on its contents.
 However, given the inefficient and bribe-seeking system at Kanpur Development Authority and Kanpur Nagar Nigam, the action on his application was slow and required a lot of follow-up.
 On further follow-up, a demand for a huge bribe came up from the officials at KDA and Nagar Nigam, which discouraged my father from proceeding any further.
 The application for mutation is still pending in the files of KDA with an incomplete process.